Система Orphus

 Jewel of the Russian Far East

-Chukotka, Kamchatka and Commander islands
+Chukotka, Kamchatka and the Commander Islands

 Jewel of the Russian Far East